mirandalu2020/react-native-project1/README.md

 1. Tap the "Meow" button on the screen.
 2. You will hear a delightful kitty meowing sound.
-3. Tap the button again to hear a different meow.
+3. Scroll refresh to see a different kitty meowing sound
 4. Enjoy the adorable sounds of various kitties meowing!

 ## Customization